 “Thank you!”
 Seven’s voice rang out from behind me.

 “How do we know that you aren't going to hurt us?”
 I said trying not to be fooled by the mans unrealistic charisma.

 “You don’t,” the man says.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Matt LapenseeWrite a Review